neurospin/unicog/bids/README.md

        -------------------------------------------------------------------------------

 # Importation of events:
-The events for functional runs will be automatically copied in the BIDS dataset if the files are available in a "recorded_events" folder that already respect the bids structure.
+The events for functional runs will be automatically copied in the BIDS dataset if the files are available in a `recorded_events` folder that already respect the bids structure.
 Which means that files would have the same fields as the bold.nii files in its file name but its final name part would be events.tsv instead, for example:

     <data_root>/exp_info/recorded_events/sub-<sub_label>[/ses-<ses_label>]/func/sub-*_<task>_events.tsv

-Here is an example of **sub-\*\_\<task\>\_events.tsv** following the BIDS standard:
+Here is an example of `sub-*_<task>_events.tsv` following the BIDS standard:

         onset   duration   trial_type
         0.0     1          computation_video